ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   The parameter name, conforming to {{STRUCTURED-FIELDS}}.

 - Field name:
-  The RateLimit field for which the parameter is registered.
+  The RateLimit header field for which the parameter is registered.
 If a parameter is intended to be used with multiple fields, it has to be registered for each one.